neglect

 World as Battlefield

-"where good and evil are pitted against each other and forces of light struggle against the forces of darkness" (Macy).
+The place "where good and evil are pitted against each other and forces of light struggle against the forces of darkness."
+(Macy).

 In the Blue Marble, Earth is not only presented as vulnerable (to some it's like looking back from afar and feeling homesick), but also as holdable.
 As finite.
 As potential territory.